By Sunil Shrivastav

-I started this research in 2017 and I have surveyed 1000+ users and interview quite a few to understand their app usage patterns, their behaviours.
+I started this research in 2017 and I have surveyed 1000+ users and interviewed quite a few to understand their app usage patterns, and their behaviours.

-Today we are surrounded by the apps, and our life depends on apps.
+Today we are surrounded by apps, and our life depends on apps.
 Interestingly every app promises to solve the user’s problem and tries to add some form of ‘value’ to the user’s experience but still, we end up uninstalling apps.
-Question is if every app solves something for the user, then why we uninstall?
+The question is if every app solves something for the user, then why do we uninstall it?

 A few questions I kept asking were: